-A visit to Malta’s capital of Valletta, otherwise known as ‘the fortress city’ for its imposing fortifications is a must.
+A visit to Malta’s capital of Valleta, otherwise known as ‘the fortress city’ for its imposing fortifications is a must.
 Built in the sixteenth and seventeenth centuries by the Knights Hospitaller, it is at the heart of Malta’s rich cultural heritage and was listed as a UNESCO World Heritage site in 1980.
-Valletta is renowned for its mesmerising collection of elegant Baroque architecture and a walk through the small city will allow you to familiarise yourself with its distinctive limestone townhouses, which boast colourful wooden enclosed balconies – perfect photo opportunity.
+Valleta is renowned for its mesmerising collection of elegant Baroque architecture and a walk through the small city will allow you to familiarise yourself with its distinctive limestone townhouses, which boast colourful wooden enclosed balconies – perfect photo opportunity.
 What’s more, its narrow streets are peppered with historical sites, fascinating votive statues and towering military forts, which reflect the city’s past significance during times of war.

 In more recent years the city has seen the development of cutting edge architectural additions in the form of a new city gate, parliament building and an open-air theatre by Renzo Piano who is known to have designed The Shard in London and the Times Tower in New York.

 Elsewhere, in the village of Mellieha in the sister island of Gozo stand the Temples of Ggantija, a Neolithic megalithic structure which dates as far back as 3,600BC.
 Gozo can easily be reached via a water taxi and has many other historical monuments, including the Parish Church of Malta and restored shelters from World War II.